kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 Self service is easily possible with the current design as both the BucketRequest and BucketClaim resources are namespace scoped, and users need not have admin privileges to create, modify and delete them.

 The only admin steps are creation of class objects(BucketClass, BucketAccessClass) and Bucket imports.
-The creatio of class object is no different from requiring a StorageClass for provisioning PVCs.
-It is a well-understood pattern among kubernetes users.
+The creation of a class object is no different from requiring a StorageClass for provisioning PVCs.
+It is a well-understood pattern among Kubernetes users.
 Importing a Bucket requires special permissions because its lifecycle is not managed by COSI, and special care needs to be taken to prevent clones, accidental deletions and other mishaps (for instance, setting the deletion policy to Delete).

 ## Mutating Buckets